zephyrproject-rtos/zephyr/doc/hardware/emulator/bus_emulators.rst

 Zephyr includes the following emulators:

-* EEPROM, which uses a file as the EEPROM contents

 * I2C emulator driver, allowing drivers to be connected to an emulator so that tests can be performed without access to the real hardware